devacfr/spring-implementedby/README.md

 spring-implementedby
 ====================

-This is implementation of **@ImplementedBy** annotation for SpringFramework 3.x (like Guice).
+If you want that a class needs a certain injected type but isn't explicit declared in context and no in scope of package scanning.

+**@ImplementedBy** annotation is your solution for SpringFramework 3.x. the injector will attempt to a **Just-In-Time binding** (JIT bindings or implicit bindings).
+This is based on same Guice feature.

 ## Using

-If a class need injected a certain type but isn't explicit declared in spring context and no in scope of package scanning, the injector will attempt to a **Just-In-Time binding** (or  JIT bindings and implicit bindings).

-**@ImplementedBy** annotation enables implicit bindings in Springframework. for this, this library overrides the default spring autowire annotation post-process.
-You have to change the autowiring in your spring context file or add manually `ExtendAutowiredAnnotationBeanPostProcessor` using method `addBeanPostProcessor(beanPostProcessor)` in bean factory.

-This allows declaring a default implementation for specific interface, abstract class ; more generally a no final class.
+In general, **@ImplementedBy** allows declaring a default implementation for specific interface or class.
+Here is a example how using implicit binding.
+First, declare the default class on an interface :

 	@ImplementedBy(MemoryCache.class)
 	public interface Cache {